-Gei neral Education - Bachelor's Degree Hours A. Freshman Success B. English 1.
-Composition6 2.
-Literature (taught in English) 3.
-Speech (COMM 111, 113, 115, or 233) All entering freshmen are expected to complete, in sequence, the following courses.
-Each course may be taken during the first or second semester of the year.
-Freshman year - ENGL 121 Sophomore year - ENGL 220 Junior year - Literature course taken in English Senioryear- A required upper division course, with a writing component, in the student's major or minor area of specialization.
-C. Health and Physical Education Choose one of these options: 1.
-Health & Wellness & P.E.
-Activity Course 2.
-PSYC 344, PEAC 111, & P.E.
-Activity Course 3.
-HLED 216, PEAC 111, & P.E .Activity Course 4.
-PEAC 111 & three different P.E.
-Activity Courses D. Math/Natural and Computer Sciences 1.
-Mathematics 2.
-Lab Science 3.
-Computer Science E. Religion It is strongly recommended that students enroll for a minimum of one course each school year.
-Applied religion is not to exceed three credits; three of the religion credits must be upper division.
-Transfer students from non SDA schools must take one religion course for each year in residence at SWAU with a minimum of six hours.
-Students involved in off-campus programs affiliated with SWAU must meet the 12-hour requirement.
-Education majors should see Religion requirements under the Education program.
-F. Social/Behavioral Sciences 1.
-1. History (Must include 3 hours in non-American history) 2.
-Choose from these Economics, Fine Arts, Geography, Modern Language, Political Science, Psychology, Sociology, Survey of Music.
-G. The Bachelor of Arts degree, and some other degrees, require six hours of an intermediate-level foreign language.
+Ger eral Education - Bachelor's Degree Hours

+A. Freshman Success

+д. В. English

+Б. Initial Initial <t< td=""></t<>

+Speech (COMM 111, 115, 115 of 255) Freshman Composition

+(to be taken the freshman year)

+3. Technical Writing and Research

+(to be taken the sophomore year)

+(Satisfactory completion of ENGL 121 and 220, or the equivalent, is

+prerequisite to registration for courses numbered 300 or higher.)

+4. Literature (taught in English)

+(to be taken the junior year)

+5. A required upper division course, with a writing component,

+in the student's major or minor area of specialization.

+(to be taken the senior year)

+C. Health and Physical Education

+Choose one of these options:

+1. Health & Wellness & P.E.
+Activity Course

+2. PSYC 344, PEAC 111, & P.E.
+Activity Course

+3. HLED 216, PEAC 111, & P.E.
+Activity Course

+4. PEAC 111 & three different P.E.
+Activity Courses

+D. Math/Natural and Computer Sciences

+2. 1.
+Mathematics

+(Satisfactory completion of MATH 101 or higher is prerequisite to registra-

+tion after 56 semester hours completed.)

+2. Lab Science

+3. Computer Science

+E. Religion

+2. It is strongly recommended that students enroll for a minimum of one

+course each school year.
+Applied religion is not to exceed three

+credits; three of the religion credits must be upper division.
+Transfer

+students from non-SDA schools must take one religion course for

+each year in residence at SWAU with a minimum of six hours, at least

+3 hours of which must be from an SDA school. +

+F. Social/Behavioral Sciences

+г.

+1. History

+(Must include 3 hours in non-American history)

+2. Choose from these

+Economics, History of Western Art, Geography, Modern Lan-

+guage, Political Science, Psychology, Sociology, Survey of

+~ Music.

+G. Foreign Language

+The Bachelor of Arts degree, and some other degrees, require six

+hours of an intermediate-level foreign language.
+(6 hours of

+Hebrew or 12 hours of Greek will count as meeting the interme-

+diate language level requirement.)